 One is the Certified Customer Service Professional (CCSP) credential, issued by the International Customer Service Association.
 You achieve certification as a CCSP once you’ve finished the week-long customer service component of the program.

 The other would make you a Certified Registered Central Service Technician (CRCST).
-This one comes from the International Association of Healthcare Central Service Material Management, which has been certifying sterile processing technicians for 60 years.
+This one comes from the Healthcare Sterile Processing Association (formerly IAHCSMM), which has been certifying sterile processing technicians for 60 years.

 You can apply for a CRCST certification after you finish the course and complete 400 hours of hands-on experience, through either paid or volunteer work.